g9564507/Lecture3Project/README.md

    - Basic introductions

  * CodeBook.md
-    - The code book of the variables in run_analysis.R
+    - The code book of the variables in tidy data set

  * UCI HAR Dataset
     - The data used in run_analysis,